5 Questions for a Fortune Most Powerful Woman

 Did you always have your sights set on being an influential force in the healthcare world?

 I always loved science and medicine, particularly the way medicine works throughout the body.
 I also lost my mom to lung cancer when I was in my early 20s.
 My sisters were younger and still at home, and I experienced firsthand the impact it had on families.

 So I always had a strong desire to work in healthcare, coupled with a passion to help people based on what I experienced in my own life.

 I never dreamed I would be given the opportunities I actually have been given.
 My dreams have grown incrementally, as I've gained more experience and had more opportunities to work for a number of terrific people throughout my career.

-What are you proudest of having accomplished at Johnson & Johnson in the past year?
+What are you proudest of having accomplished at Johnson & Johnson?